 She also had to deal with a tumultuous affair with Auguste Rodin.
 Some believe it was the reason for her gradual descent into madness.

 Camille always wanted to become an artist.
 She attended classes at the Académie Colarossi, on the Rue de la Grande Chaumière, because the most prestigious École des Beaux-Arts did not admit women at this time.

-When Rodin received his first major commissions in the early 1880s, he gathered together a team of assistants to work alongside him in his studio.
-Camille turned up in the artist’s working studio as a young, 19-year-old student circa 1884.
-It seems that she spent most of her time on difficult pieces, such as the hands and feet of figures for monumental sculptures – including famous The Gates of Hell.
+When Rodin received his first major commissions in the early 1880s, he gathered a team of assistants to work alongside him in his studio.
+Camille turned up in the artist’s working studio as a young, 19-year-old student ca. 1884.
+It seems that she spent most of her time on complex pieces, such as the hands and feet of figures for monumental sculptures – including the famous The Gates of Hell.
 She sought recognition as an independent artist at the Salon.
 Between 1882 and 1889, Claudel regularly exhibited busts and portraits of people close to her at the Salon des Artistes Français.

 In 1892, after having had an abortion, Claudel ended the intimate aspect of her relationship with Rodin, although they saw each other regularly until 1898.

 The group evokes Rodin’s hesitation between Rose, who finally wins the race, and Camille who is reaching forward to stop him from leaving her.
-The details of her personal story apart, Camille produced a thought-provoking symbolic work about human relationships.
+The details of her personal story aside, Camille produced a thought-provoking symbolic work about human relationships.